Barcelona Long Term Accommodation

 When you rent for the long term, utilities are not included in the rent.
 You have to pay the gas, water and electricity separately.
 However, the utilities are almost always connected.

-Beware of renting flats where the utilities are disconnected.
+Beware of renting flats where the utilities are not connected.
 It can take some time to open new accounts and occasionally there is paperwork that you need to show in order to get connected.
 That can all be very difficult if you don’t speak Spanish.

 Internet usually isn’t connected in long term rentals, but this is now much easier and quicker to get set up than it used to be.
 See internet in Barcelona.